 Also, in the nearby Postojna Cave, a breathtaking version of the Nativity Story is recreated every December, featuring hundreds of performers every year.

 Finally, you can head to the coastal city of Piran to soak in the picturesque atmosphere of this Adriatic town.
 Or you can go for a wine tasting session to sample some of the best labels in the country.

 Nothing like a city escape to Istanbul during winter; if you’re looking for mild temperatures, interesting cultural landmarks, delicious food, and… why not?
 Some shopping too!

 Istanbul in winter is a stunning and lively destination.
 You can discover two of the grandest mosques in the country, Hagia Sophia and the Blue Mosque,or learn everything about the mysterious whirling Dervishes with their fascinating dance ritual.

 What is there not to love about a day by the Bosphorus or a visit to the top of Galata Tower?
 Include in your city experience a couple of hours hunting for spices, teas, and silk pashminas in the fascinating Grand Bazaar, one of the oldest markets in the world.

 Seek refuge in a city café on the iconic Istiklal Caddesi to try a hot cup of salep, the traditional winter beverage made from Orchid tubers.

-And if you prefer more wintery landscapes, why not reach the beautiful Cappadocia, with its rocky peaks covered in snow?
+And if you prefer more wintery landscapes, why not reach the beautiful Cappadocia from Istanbul, with its rocky peaks covered in snow?
 Balloon trips in Cappadocia are available all year round and can be a magical winter experience that you probably won’t forget easily.